exercism/rust/README.md

 }
 ```

+## Opening an Issue

+If you plan to make significant or breaking changes, please open an issue so we can discuss it first.
+If this is a discussion that is relevant to more than just the Rust track, please open an issue in [exercism/discussions](https://github.com/exercism/discussions/issues).

 ## Submitting a Pull Request

-Please keep the following in mind:

-- Pull requests should be focused on a single exercise, issue, or change.
+Pull requests should be focused on a single exercise, issue, or conceptually cohesive change.
+Please refer to Exercism's [pull request guidelines](https://github.com/exercism/docs/blob/master/contributing/pull-request-guidelines.md).

-- We welcome changes to code style, and wording.
-Please open a separate PR for these changes if possible.

-- Please open an issue before creating a PR that makes significant (breaking) changes to an existing exercise or makes changes across many exercises.
-It is best to discuss these changes before doing the work.
-Discussions related to exercises that are not track specific can be found in [exercism/discussions](https://github.com/exercism/discussions/issues).

 - Follow the coding standards for Rust.  [rustfmt](https://github.com/nrc/rustfmt) may help with this
 and can be installed with `cargo install rustfmt`.

-- Watch out for trailing spaces, extra blank lines, and spaces in blank lines.
+### Verifying your Change

+Before submitting your pull request, you'll want to verify the changes in two ways:

+* Run all the tests for the Rust exercises
+* Run an Exercism-specific linter to verify the track

-- All the tests for Rust exercises can be run from the top level of the repo with `_test/check-exercises.sh` Please run this command before submitting your PR.
-See [Windows Specific instructions](_test/WINDOWS_README.md) for running this.
+All the tests for Rust exercises can be run from the top level of the repo with `_test/check-exercises.sh`.
+If you are on a Windows machine, there are additional [Windows-specific instructions](_test/WINDOWS_README.md) for running this.

-- The Rust repository uses [Travis CI](https://travis-ci.org/exercism/rust/) to validate the build and automatically runs `bin/fetch-configlet && bin/configlet` to ensure the exercises are configured correctly.
-The status of this testing will be indicated in your pull request.
+For the Exercism-specific linting, please see [the documentation](https://github.com/exercism/docs/blob/master/language-tracks/configuration/linting.md).

 ## Contributing a New Exercise